LoyolaChicagoBooks/introcs-csharp/rst/problem-solving-replace.rst

 	want to be able to use those parts, I must find a way to *refer* to them.
 	How can we refer to a part of a string?

-	There are substring methods wiuth strings!
+	There are substring methods with strings!
 That is the first big idea.
 The exact syntax comes second, but now look:
 	There are two versions of the substring method given.
 One generates a substring going all the way to the end of a string.